isamog2/JavaScriptEngine/README.md

 You might be wondering *'Why??'* and the answer is that all of this comes from:
 1. My insatiable, restless curiosity;
 2. The importance of reading your own code like JavaScript would read it.
 This helps to spot what could be wrong when you have a bug.
 3. The *'return'* and the *'this'* keyword making no sense to me.
-I got to a point on my learning that sure, I can implement these too and make them work, but I couldn't REALLY understand what was *'this'* and where TF where I returning from.
+I got to a point on my learning that sure, I can implement these two and make them work, but I couldn't REALLY understand what was *'this'* and where TF where I returning from.

 Please start to read from page 1 to 3.
 If you know enough about the Engine, of course you can skip to the scoping files.
 <br>